-The Academic Success Coaching program at Oklahoma State University offers individualized attention to help students adjust personally and academically, both as they transition from high school to college and as they progress through their college experience.
-Success Coaches assist students with refining academic skills such as time management, effective study methods, identifying personal strengths and developing school/life balance.
+The LASSO Academic Success Coaching program offers individualized attention to help students adjust personally and academically, both as they transition from high school to college and as they progress through their college experience.
+Success Coaches assist students with refining academic skills such as time management, effective study methods, and offering academic accountability partnerships.
 To request a Success Coach or find more information on the program, please visit lasso.okstate.edu (http://lasso.okstate.edu) or call 405.744.3309.